Fall, Spring, Academic year

 Swansea has a great public transportation system, though many students navigate the main areas of the city on foot or by bike (when the weather cooperates).
 Taxis are available throughout the city, but they can be expensive.
 Swansea is also well connected to the rest of the UK by bus and train.
 Two major airports are located near to Swansea, connecting you to the rest of Europe within a few hours.

-The program fee for the Iowa Regents Semester in Wales varies depending on residency status at the University of Iowa.
+The total program fee (a combination of Study Abroad Fees, and Course Fees) for the Iowa Regents' Semester in Wales varies depending on residency status at the University of Iowa.

-The program fee for for fall 2014 is $11,776 for Iowa residents and $13,420 for non-residents.
+The program fee for Fall 2014 is $11,776 for Iowa residents and $13,420 for non-residents.
 The program fee includes all educational and administrative costs, housing, the pre-sessional course, orientation, and some cultural activities.

 University of Iowa study abroad administrative fees are included for all participants.
 They are based on tuition set by the Iowa Board of Regents.
 Please check the Costs of Study Abroad page for more information on these administrative fees.